vulnlog/vulnlog/README.md

 }
 ```

-The first two lines introduce the two release branches, `v1` and `v2`.
-The _CVE CVE-1337-42_ is made up for
+The first two lines introduce the two release branches.
+The third line introduces a reporter.
+The _CVE-1337-42_ is made
-demonstration purposes.
+up for demonstration purposes.

 - `report` describes which reporter found this CVE, when you became aware of it, and on which release branches the CVE
   was found.